Metformin is one of the most prescribed drugs on the planet with over 120 million people taking it for type 2 diabetes management and weight loss.

 Who should avoid taking metformin?

-If you have been diagnosed with kidney or liver issues: Your liver and your kidneys both play a critical role in clearing metformin from your body.
-If your kidneys or liver are already struggling to function, you wouldn’t want to add to their workload by taking metformin.
+Your liver and your kidneys both play a critical role in clearing metformin from your body.
+If you have severe kidney or liver disease, you should not take metformin.

-If you have had a heart attack or acute heart failure: Serious heart conditions can affect how much blood is pumped to your kidneys, which can reduce your overall kidney function.
+Serious heart conditions can affect how much blood is pumped to your kidneys, which can reduce your overall kidney function.

 Read more: Metformin & Alcohol: Can You Drink While Taking Metformin?